elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-2-system-initialization.md

 > **F.2.3.
 The Kernel**
 >
-> When the kernel is loaded, it immediately initializes and configures the computer&#8217;s memory and configures the various hardware attached to the system, including all processors, I/O subsystems, and storage devices.
+> When the kernel is loaded, it immediately initializes and configures the computer's memory and configures the various hardware attached to the system, including all processors, I/O subsystems, and storage devices.
 It then looks for the compressed **initramfs** image(s) in a predetermined location in memory, decompresses it directly to **/sysroot/**, and loads all necessary drivers.
 Next, it initializes virtual devices related to the file system, such as LVM or software RAID, before completing the **initramfs** processes and freeing up all the memory the disk image once occupied.
 >
 > The kernel then creates a root device, mounts the root partition read-only, and frees any unused memory.
 >